hbc/NGS-Data-Analysis-long-course/sessionIII/lessons/08_biological_databases_Ensembl.md

                     mart= mouse_mm9)
 ```

-However, `external_gene_name` is no longer how to specify 'gene name'.
-To find the correct way to specify gene names, you will need to look up the attributes again:
+However, for `attributes`, specifying gene names using `external_gene_name` no longer works.
+To find the correct way to specify gene names for this mouse build, you will need to look up the attributes again:

 ```r
 attributes_mm9 <- listAttributes(mouse_mm9)